-Abstract: This report focuses on improving the stability as well as the approximation properties of Reduced Order Models (ROM) based on Proper Orthogonal Decomposition (POD).
+This paper focuses on improving the stability as well as the approximation properties of reduced order models (ROMs) based on proper orthogonal decomposition (POD).
 The ROM is obtained by seeking a solution belonging to the POD subspace and that at the same time minimizes the Navier-Stokes residuals.
 We propose a modified ROM that directly incorporates the pressure term in the model.
 The ROM is then stabilized making use of a method based on the fine scale equations.
-An improvement of the POD solution subspace is performed thanks to an hybrid method that couples direct numerical simulations and reduced order model simulations.
+An improvement of the POD solution subspace is performed, thanks to a hybrid method that couples direct numerical simulations and reduced order model simulations.
 The methods proposed are tested on the two-dimensional confined square cylinder wake flow in laminar regime.